Anchorage Democrat meets residency rules, judge says

 Walker, in his order, said he found that Armstrong became a resident of Alaska on May 20, 2019, based on the evidence provided.

+Richard Moses, one of the attorneys representing the plaintiffs in the case, said they had no comment.

+The lawsuit was filed against the state Division of Elections and elections officials.
+Armstrong intervened in the case.

-The House has yet to organize a majority ahead of the upcoming session.
+The House has yet to organize a majority ahead of the upcoming legislative session, which begins Jan.
+17.